This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Windowpane Test – If dough passes the windowpane test, it will stretch thin enough to see the light through it when you pull it with damp fingers.
 This indicates that the gluten is well developed in the dough.

-Whole Grain Flour – Whole grain flour has been ground from whole, unprocessed grain.
-It contains more fiber and nutrients than all-purpose flour, but also has a shorter shelf life.
+Wholegrain Flour – Wholegrain (or wholemeal) flour has been ground from whole, unprocessed grain.
+It contains more fiber and nutrients than all-purpose flour since it contains the germ and bran of the wheat kernel, but also has a shorter shelf life.

 Yeast – Simply put, yeasts are single-celled organisms that convert carbohydrates into carbon dioxide and alcohols through a process called “fermentation.”
 The gas that is produced during fermentation leavens dough.
 Yeast can be purchased in different forms or cultivated naturally in a sourdough starter.